swathy-Muthukrishnan/Positional_strategies_ParityGames/README.md

  |- &lt; Weight Files &gt; .pth <br>
  |– &lt; prediction results &gt;.csv <br>

+Note: <br>
+The games-small directory contains the set of unmodified orriginal game files and their solutions.

 # Python Scripts

 pg_parser.py - For parsing the unmodified game file and the solution file <br>